 COMPANY HIGHLIGHTS

-Nationwide has earned fifth place in the J.D.
+Nationwide earned fifth place in the J.D.
 Power 2024 Individual Life Insurance Study, with 666 out of 1,000 points for customer satisfaction.
-This insurer also has an excellent financial strength rating of A+ from AM Best, proving its reliability in paying claims.
-Given its reputation, longevity in the business, strong financial ratings and affordability, Nationwide earns a MoneyGeek score of 89.
+The company also has an excellent financial strength rating of A+ from AM Best, showing its reliability in paying claims.
+With its reputation, longevity in the business, strong financial ratings and affordability, Nationwide earns a MoneyGeek score of 89.

 Product Offering

 Nationwide offers term, whole life and universal life insurance products.
-Applicants who are skin cancer survivors may be eligible for preferred plus rates, while those with other cancer diagnoses can qualify for standard rates.
+Skin cancer survivors may be eligible for preferred plus rates, while those with other cancer diagnoses can qualify for standard rates.

 Term life insurance is available for cancer survivors ages 18 to 70.
-For whole life and universal life policies, some applicants can get approved up to age 85.
-Both term and universal life have a $100,000 coverage minimum, while whole life starts at just $10,000 for those with smaller life insurance needs.
+Whole life and universal life policies allow some applicants to get approved up to age 85.
+Both term and universal life have a $100,000 coverage minimum, while whole life starts at $10,000 for those with smaller life insurance needs.

-If you're searching for life insurance for breast cancer survivors, expect to provide the grade or staging, treatment protocol, age at onset, time since the diagnosis and other details when applying for coverage.
+When applying for life insurance as a breast cancer survivor, expect to provide the grade or staging, treatment protocol, age at onset, time since diagnosis and other details for coverage.
 The provider will request the same information for prostate cancer and other internal cancer survivors.

 Support Features